githubteacher/feb-developers/places/san-diego-ca.md

 - Tapas Picasa
 - Stone Brewery
+- Any local taco shop

 ### Things to do

-- Go to beach
+- Go to beach at Del Mar State beach
-- Go to the zoo
+- Go to the zoo or the San Diego Wild Animal Safari